- a guide to

 - Joints are typically stiff after resting, particularly early in the morning or in the evening.

-- Up to 30% of those with psoriasis may develop some form of arthritis.
+- Around 1 out of 3 (30%) of those with psoriasis may develop some form of arthritis.

 - Unfortunately, currently there is not a specific test for psoriatic arthritis.